csswizardry/csswizardry.github.com/_posts/2015-06-13-contextual-styling-ui-components-nesting-and-implementation-detail.md

 * much more flexible, forgiving, and robust;
 * far easier to reuse, recycle, or repurpose.

-The notion that all UI components are born equal—and should be able to exist anywhere, at any time, and independently—is a huge move forward for UI developers in terms of the consistency and quality of the products we work with.
+The notion that all UI components are born equal — and should be able to exist anywhere, at any time, and independently — is a huge move forward for UI developers in terms of the consistency and quality of the products we work with.

 It’s not all a solved problem, though.